FingerlessGlov3s/OPNsensePIAWireguard/README.md

 ***Dedicated IP***

 If you have purchased a Dedicated IP from PIA.
-Add your DIP token to `piaDipToken` in the json file, then to enable the usage simply set `piaUseDip` to `true`.
+Add your DIP token to `dipToken` in the json file for the instance, then to enable the usage simply set `dip` to `true`.
 Remember PIA only give you the DIP token once, so make sure you have backed up the token somewhere.

 I have developed this functionality by reserve engineering the PIA client, at this moment in time manual connections for DIP is not offically supported by PIA.

+Note: I have not tested DIP in a while, so if this works for you let me know, if not create a GitHub issue.

 ***Set outgoing tunnel gateway (outgoing interface)***